libreas/libreas.github.io/ausgabe44/milius-thomas/abstract.md

-**Kurzfassung**: Logical Methods in Computer Science ist eine wissenschaftsgesteuerte Diamond-Open-Access-Zeitschrift im Gebiet der Theoretischen Informatik.
-Wir berichten über die Entwicklung der Zeitschrift seit ihrer Gründung in 2004 und stellen Herausforderung und Erfolgsfaktoren dar.
+**Kurzfassung**: *Logical Methods in Computer Science* ist eine wissenschaftsgesteuerte Diamond-Open-Access-Zeitschrift im Gebiet der Theoretischen Informatik.
+Wir berichten über die Entwicklung der Zeitschrift seit ihrer Gründung in 2004 und stellen Herausforderungen und Erfolgsfaktoren dar.

-**Abstract**: Logical Method in Computer Science is a scholar-led diamond open access journal in theoretical computer science.
-We report on the development of the journal since its foundation in 2004 discuss challenges and success factors.
+**Abstract**: *Logical Method in Computer Science* is a scholar-led diamond open access journal in theoretical computer science.
+We report on the development of the journal since its foundation in 2004 and discuss challenges and success factors.